darrida/Java-REST-Endpoint/README.md

 # Covid-19 Global Stats Updates (Sample Java REST Endpoint)

 This is a simple, proof of concept, REST API Java application.
-(1) Performs GET request on a remote endpoint.
-(2) A simple class parses the JSON, transforms a date field to be human readable, inserts into a SQLite database.
-(3) Data is made available via a Java based hosted REST endpoint.

 ### Functionality:
 - **Step 1:** A GET request is made to https://corona.lmao.ninja/all to pull the current global status for cases, losses, recovered, and the current date.